-The protected site is limited woodland core area where breeding colonies are known to exisit.
+The protected site is limited to a woodland core area where breeding colonies are known to exist.
 The bats, however, rely on commuting and foraging habitat outside of the site and this needs to be better understood, protected and appropriately managed.
 It would also be useful to understand how this site relates to other bat SACs in the southern part of the UK to ensure that they and the connecting habitats are managed appropriately to maintain favourable populations.

-Action Action description Cost estimate Timescale Mechanism Funding option Delivery lead body Delivery partner(s) 2A The designated area of the site is limited to a core area of woodland/wood pasture which is unlikely to reflect the requirements of the species.Further area should be identified with suitable available restored or created habitat to provide foraging, swarming activity and commuting to hibernating site and connectivity to related sites.
-9, 2015-20 Investigation / Research / Monitoring EU LIFE Local partnership National Trust, Natural England, Sussex Wildlife Trust, Bat Conservation Trust, Sussex Bat Group
+Action Action description Cost estimate Timescale Mechanism Funding option Delivery lead body Delivery partner(s) 3A Identify further area of available, restored or created habitat to provide foraging, swarming activity and commuting to hibernating sites and connectivity to related sites. £100,000 2015-20 Investigation / Research / Monitoring Local nature partnership National Trust, Natural England, Sussex Wildlife Trust, Bat Conservation Trust, Sussex Bat Group